 Get married on a Thursday in November.
 Or a Friday in February.
 Saturdays between April and October fill up fast, and your photographer will be more likely to work with you on price if you pick a less popular date.

 Be a good source for referrals.
 Do you have friends who are engaged?
 If so, let your photographer know that you’d love to send over more business in the future.

-Assume that your photographer is trying to build his portfolio.
-It’s probably not his first rodeo, so the prospect of giving up a free weekend for portfolio building isn’t an appealing proposition.
+Assume that your photographer is trying to build their portfolio.
+It’s probably not their first rodeo, so the prospect of giving up a free weekend for portfolio building isn’t an appealing proposition.

 The moral of the story is this: if you’re tying the knot on a budget and you have your heart set on a photographer who is out of your price range, feel free to ask if he or she would be willing to meet you halfway.
 But do so tactfully.
 Wedding photographers want to shoot with couples who are fun to be around.
-The manner in which you conduct yourself on a phone call or in a meeting will show a lot of insight into how enjoyable your wedding day will be.
+The manner in which you conduct yourself on a phone call or in a meeting is a reflection of how enjoyable your wedding day will be.

 Thanks very much for reading and happy negotiations!

 Looking for unique and interesting wedding photography for your own wedding (or know someone who is)?

 Tired of wading through a million photographers whose images all look the same?